Constitution & Bylaws

 Arizona, Colorado, Iowa, Kansas, Nebraska, Nevada, New Mexico, Oklahoma, Texas, Utah, Wisconsin

-SECTION 3.
-Vacancies.
-Vacancies occurring on the Board or among the offices during the year shall be filled until the next election by a majority vote of all the then members of the Board at its first regular meeting following the creation of such vacancy, or at a special Board meeting called for that purpose; except that a vacancy to the office of President shall be filled automatically by the Vice President and the resulting vacancy in the office of the Vice President shall be filled by the board.
-A vacancy shall be deemed to exist in the case of the death, resignation or removal of any director.
+(a) Vacancies occurring on the Board or among the Officers during the year shall be filled until the next election by a majority vote of all the then members of the Board at its first regular meeting following the creation of such vacancy, or at a special Board meeting called for that purpose; except that a vacancy to the office of President shall be filled automatically by the Vice President and the resulting vacancy in the office of the Vice President shall be filled by the board.
+A vacancy shall be deemed to exist in the case of the death, resignation or removal of any Board Member.

 ARTICLE IV - THE CLUB YEAR, VOTING, NOMINATIONS, ELECTIONS

 SECTION 1.
 Club Year.
-The Clubs fiscal year shall begin on the first day of January and end on the 31st day of December.
-The Clubs official year shall begin immediately at the conclusion of the election and shall continue through the election at the next year.
-The elected officers and directors shall take office on the first day of the month following the election and each retiring officer shall turn over to his successor in office all properties and records relating to that office within 30 days after the election.
+The Club's fiscal year shall begin on the 1st day of January and end on the 31st day of December.
+The Club's official year shall begin immediately at the conclusion of the election and shall continue through the election at the next year.
+The elected Officers and Board Members shall take office on the first day of the month following the election and each retiring Officer shall turn over to his successor in office all properties and records relating to that office within 30 days after the election.

 SECTION 2.
 Voting.
-At the Annual Meeting or at a special meeting of the Club, voting shall be limited to those members in good standing who are present at the meeting, except for the annual election of officers, Delegate and Directors, amendments to the constitution and bylaws and the standard for the breed, which shall be decided by written ballot cast by mail.
-Voting by proxy shall not be permitted. the Board of Directors may decide to submit other specific questions for decision of the members by written ballot cast by mail.
+At the Annual Meeting or at a special meeting of the Club, voting shall be limited to those members in good standing who are present at the meeting, except for the annual election of Officers, Delegate and Board Members, amendments to the constitution and bylaws and the standard for the breed, which shall be decided by written ballot cast by 1st class mail.
+Voting by proxy shall not be permitted.
+The Board of Directors may decide to submit other specific questions for decision of the members by written ballot cast by 1st class mail or email.

 SECTION 3.
 Annual Election.
-The election of Officers and Directors (and Delegate to the American Kennel Club, who may - but need not - be a Director or Officer of the Club) shall be conducted by secret ballot.
-Ballots to be valid must be received by the Secretary (or independent professional firm designated by the Board) by November, 15.
-Ballots shall be counted by the Secretary and two inspectors of election who are members in good standing and neither members of the current Board nor candidates on the ballot (provided however, that the Board may designate an independent professional firm to send, receive and count the ballots).
+The election of Officers and Board Members (and Delegate to the American Kennel Club, who may - but need not - be a Board Member or Officer of the Club) shall be conducted by ballot.
+Ballots to be valid must be received by an independent professional firm by November 15th.
+Ballots shall be counted by an independent professional firm.
 The nominated candidate receiving the greatest number of votes for each office shall be declared elected.
-If any nominee, at the time of the meeting, is unable to serve for any reason, such nominee shall not be elected and the new Board of Directors in the manner provided by Article III shall fill the vacancy so created.
+If any nominee, is unable to serve for any reason, such nominee shall not be elected and the new Board of Directors in the manner provided by Article III shall fill the vacancy so created.

 SECTION 4.
 Nominations and Ballots.
-No person may be a candidate in a Club election who has not been nominated in accordance with these bylaws and who has not been a regular member in good standing for 12 consecutive months immediately prior to July 15.
+No person may be a candidate in a Club election who has not been nominated in accordance with these bylaws and who has not been a regular member in good standing for 12 consecutive months immediately prior to July 15th.
 No person may be nominated for a third successive term for the same office, nor may more than one member of a household run for office or hold office concurrently.
-The Board of Directors shall choose a nominating committee before July 15.
+The Board of Directors shall choose a nominating committee before July 15th.
 The committee shall consist of three members from different areas of the U.S.A. and two alternates, all members in good standing, no more than one of who may be a member of the current Board of Directors.
-The Board shall name a chairman for the committee and it shall be his duty to call a Committee meeting on or before August 1.
-The Nominating Committee may conduct its business by mail.
+The Board shall name a chairman for the committee and it shall be his/her duty to call a Committee meeting on or before August 1st.
+The Nominating Committee may conduct its business by 1st class mail or email.

 (a) The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each office and for each position on the Board of Directors (and for the Delegate to The American Kennel Club) and shall procure the acceptance of each nominee so chosen.
 The Committee should consider geographical representation of the membership on the Board to the extent that is practicable to do so.
-The Committee shall then submit its slate of candidates to the Secretary who shall mail the list including the full name of each candidate and the name of the State in which he resides, to each member of the Club before August 15 so that additional nominations may be made by the members if they so desire by September 15.
+The Committee shall then submit its slate of candidates to the Secretary who shall send via 1st class mail or email the list including the full name of each candidate and the name of the State in which he resides, to each member of the Club before August 15th so that additional nominations may be made by the members if they so desire by September 15th.

-(c) If no valid additional nominations are postmarked on or before September 15, the Nomination Committees slate shall be declared elected and no balloting will be required.
+(c) If no valid additional nominations are postmarked on or before September 15th, the Nomination Committee's slate shall be declared elected and no balloting will be required.

-(d) If one or more valid additional nominations are postmarked on or before September 15, the Secretary (or an independent professional firm designated by the Board) shall on or before October 1, mail to each member in good standing a ballot listing all of the nominees for each position in alphabetical order, with the names of the states in which they reside together with a blank envelope and a return envelope addressed to the Secretary (or designed professional firm) marked Ballot and bearing the name of the member who whom it was sent.
-So that the ballots may remain secret, each voter, after marking their ballot, shall seal it in the blank envelope, which in turn shall be placed in the second envelope, addressed to the Secretary (or designated professional firm).
-The inspectors of election (or designated professional firm) shall check the returns against the list of members whose dues are paid for the current year prior to opening the outer envelopes and removing the blank envelope, and shall certify the eligibility of the voters as well as the results of the voting which shall be communicated to the membership by mail.
+(d) If one or more valid additional nominations are postmarked on or before September 15th, an independent professional firm shall on or before October 1st, send by 1st class mail to each member in good standing a ballot listing all of the nominees for each position in alphabetical order, with the names of the states in which they reside together with a blank envelope and a return envelope addressed to the independent professional firm or individual marked "Ballot" and bearing the name of the member who whom it was sent.
+Each voter, after marking their ballot, shall seal it in the blank envelope, which in turn shall be placed in the second envelope, addressed to the independent professional firm.
+The independent professional firm shall check the returns against the list of members whose dues are paid for the current year prior to opening the outer envelopes and removing the blank envelope, and shall certify the eligibility of the voters as well as the results of the voting which shall be communicated to the membership by 1st class mail or email.

 ARTICLE V - COMMITTEES